ezDeFi/docs/docs/Integrations/opencart.md

 * **Acceptable price variation**: Enter the acceptable fluctuation rate to generate the difference in price with the total price of the Order.

-Note:
+> **Notice:**
-1. If the number of orders at one moment is too large  and the value of each order is similar, the Acceptable price variation should be > 1%.
+> 1. If the number of orders at one moment is too large  and the value of each order is similar, the **Acceptable price variation** should be > 1%.
-2. If your product price is low, the recommended Acceptable price variation is between 2 - 5%.
+> 2. If your product price is low, the recommended **Acceptable price variation** is between 2 - 5%.

 * **Decimal**: Set decimal for all the accepted cryptocurrency in your store.

+> **Notice:**
+>
-Note: With coin/token that has big value like BTC, ETH, etc., the decimal should be more or equal to 8.
+> With coin/token that has big value like BTC, ETH, etc., the decimal should be more or equal to 8.

 VII. **Accepted Currency**: Setup the cryptocurrency that are allowed in your store.

 Initially, ezDeFi automatically includes NewSD, Bitcoin, and Ethereum.
-You can add more coin/token by clicking on Add more.
+You can add more coin/token by clicking on **Add more**.

 <img>